dannyglv182/FlaskApp/README.md

 Password Hashing Library.
 Passwords are hashed and salted using Passlib's hash method.

 - **Boostrap 5**
-Frameork used to style and organize the templates.
+Framework used to style and organize the templates.

 - **jQuery**
 Posts appear asynchronously on the blog page by using the ajax method and JSON.